Eliminate litter. End waste. Improve places.

 An all-in Deposit Return Scheme (DRS) is essential to Keep Britain Tidy’s plan to turn the rising tide on litter.

-Defra has recently completed public consultations on this ground-breaking proposal that, if designed correctly, will have a major impact on the drink packaging we use every day and the amount that gets littered.
+The ground-breaking proposal, if designed correctly, will have a major impact on the drink packaging we use every day and the amount that gets littered - and we believe it could transform the way in which we collect and recycle our used drinks containers.

 Estimates suggest that over 8 billion drinks containers are wasted across the UK each year – meaning they are landfilled, incinerated or lost into our waterways – and Keep Britain Tidy’s National Litter Survey has demonstrated that, by volume, drinks containers make up 75% of the litter found on our streets.